AjayD17/Navbarsection.github.io/README.md

 # Navbar & Banner section
 🚀 Project Spotlight: Navbar & Banner Section 🚀

-I'm excited to share my latest project where I developed a sleek and responsive Navbar & Banner section using HTML, CSS, and Bootstrap! 🖥️📱
+I recently completed this project where I focused on creating a user-friendly and visually appealing navigation bar and banner section.
+The goal was to ensure a seamless and responsive experience across all devices! 🖥️📱

-🔹Technologies Used:
+Technologies Used:

 - HTML
 - CSS